chingyaousf/Gene-Expression-Analysis-of-Biguanide-Response-in-Glioblastoma-GBM_biguanide_analysis-/README.md

 **The analysis includes:**

--   Data preprocessing and normalization using DESeq2\
+-   Data preprocessing and normalization using DESeq2
--   Differential expression analysis to identify DEGs between sensitive and resistant lines\
+-   Differential expression analysis to identify DEGs between sensitive and resistant lines
--   Over-representation analysis (ORA) of up/downregulated genes using <GO:BP>, KEGG, and Reactome pathways\
+-   Over-representation analysis (ORA) of up/downregulated genes using <GO:BP>, KEGG, and Reactome pathways
--   Gene Set Enrichment Analysis (GSEA) with MSigDB Hallmark, Reactome, and mitochondrial/epigenetic terms\
+-   Gene Set Enrichment Analysis (GSEA) with MSigDB Hallmark, Reactome, and mitochondrial/epigenetic terms
--   Transcription factor activity inference using VIPER + DoRothEA regulons\
+-   Transcription factor activity inference using VIPER + DoRothEA regulons
--   Expression heatmaps for top DEGs, epigenetic genes, and TF targets\
+-   Expression heatmaps for top DEGs, epigenetic genes, and TF targets
 -   Volcano plots to visualize gene-level significance and fold change

 **The pipeline emphasizes the identification of:**

--   Pathways involved in mitochondrial metabolism and OXPHOS\
+-   Pathways involved in mitochondrial metabolism and OXPHOS
--   Genes regulating chromatin, methylation, and histone modification\
+-   Genes regulating chromatin, methylation, and histone modification
 -   Transcription factors with potential regulatory roles in biguanide resistance, such as FOS, HNF4A, and ATF4

 All code, figures, and intermediate files are structured for reproducibility and downstream interpretation.

 ## Objectives

--   Identify DEGs between biguanide-sensitive and resistant glioblastoma lines\
+-   Identify DEGs between biguanide-sensitive and resistant glioblastoma lines
--   Perform enrichment analyses: GO, KEGG, Reactome, Hallmark, and Epigenetic-related pathways\
+-   Perform enrichment analyses: GO, KEGG, Reactome, Hallmark, and Epigenetic-related pathways
--   Assess transcription factor activities using DoRothEA and decoupleR\
+-   Assess transcription factor activities using DoRothEA and decoupleR
--   Visualize gene expression and pathway activity via heatmaps, dot plots, ridge plots, and volcano plots\
+-   Visualize gene expression and pathway activity via heatmaps, dot plots, ridge plots, and volcano plots
 -   Highlight potential biomarkers and regulatory drivers of drug response

 ## Dataset

 **Raw counts**: Paired-end RNA-seq counts generated using featureCounts

-**Samples**:\
-- Sensitive: PDX22, PDX43, PDX59, HK281\
-- Resistant: G83, PDX10
+**Samples**: - Sensitive: PDX22, PDX43, PDX59, HK281 - Resistant: G83, PDX10

 ## Methodology